DETAILED ACTION

 As per claim 1, Levy discloses a method performed by a Universal Serial Bus (USB) controller (fig.2, USB manager 204), the method comprising:

-retrieving a plurality of descriptors (paragraph 31, line 9, configuration descriptors from the USB device 108) from a plurality of USB devices (fig.2, USB devices 108) coupled to the USB controller, wherein each of the plurality of USB devices is associated with at least one descriptor of the plurality of descriptors (paragraph 33, lines 8-9, an entry in the USB configuration data includes some or all of the device descriptor, the configuration descriptor, one or more interface descriptors, and one or more endpoint descriptors); and
+retrieving a plurality of descriptors (paragraph 31, line 9, configuration descriptors from the USB device 108) from a plurality of USB devices (fig.2, USB devices 108) coupled to the USB controller, wherein each of USB device is associated with at least one descriptor (paragraph 33, lines 8-9, an entry in the USB configuration data includes some or all of the device descriptor, the configuration descriptor, one or more interface descriptors, and one or more endpoint descriptors); and

 outputting a first address associated with the first virtual USB device to a computing device. (paragraph 30, lines 18-20, the addresses assigned to the USB devices 108 by the virtual enumeration manager 206 during the virtual enumeration process)

-Levy discloses all limitations as the above but does not explicitly disclose “modifying at least one descriptor of the plurality of descriptors; generating a first virtual USB device based at least in part on modifying the at least one descriptor.”
+Levy discloses all limitations as the above but does not explicitly disclose “generating a first virtual USB device based at least in part on modifying the at least one descriptor.”
 However, Wright discloses this (Col.8, lines 10-23, once configuration information is received from the new downstream device, the concentrator combines the configuration information from the attached downstream devices into a single virtual meta-peripheral device.
 The host may then initiate an enumeration process, upon receiving the combined configuration information, the enumeration process allows the host to obtain information about the single virtual meta-peripheral device and configure the concentrator into normal operating mode.)

 It would have been obvious to one with ordinary skill in the art before the effective filling date of the claimed invention was made to consider the teachings of Wright with the teaching of Levy so as to abstract complexity and enable programmatic, efficient, or cost-effective solutions and so as to yield the predicatable result so as to control efficiently, thus enhance the system performance.